-Real estate in the East neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.5% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+Owner-occupied real estate dominates the East neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.5% of neighborhoods in America.
 With a real estate vacancy rate of only 0.0%, the East neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, homes built from 2000 through today make up a higher proportion of the East neighborhood's real estate landscape than 97.2% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 77.0% of the residential real estate here is classified as newer.